arabbitplays/Zettelkasten/🟢Permanent/Modernisierung.md

 # Modernisierung

-- Entstanden aus der industriellen Revolution 1760-1830 und der politischen französischen Revolution 1789-1794
+- Emerged from the industrial revolution 1760-1830 and the French political revolution 1789-1794
-- Modernisierung ist <mark style="background: #D2B3FFA6;">wertneutral</mark>, also nicht grundlegend gut oder schlecht
+- Modernization is <mark style="background: #FFB86CA6;">value-neutral</mark>, i.e. not fundamentally good or bad
-	- auch kein Fortschrittsrezept
+	- also not a recipe for progress
-- Indikatoren relativer Modernität eines Landes
+- Indicators of a country's relative modernity
-	- Bevölkerungsentwicklung
+	- Population development
-	- Lebenserwartung
+	- Life expectancy
-	- Mortalität und Morbidität
+	- Mortality and morbidity
-	- Urbanisierung
+	- urbanization
-	- technische Kommunikationsformen und -frequenz
+	- technical forms and frequency of communication
-	- Analphabetismus, Schulpflicht
+	- illiteracy, compulsory education
-	- Durchschnittseinkommen, Wirtschaftswachstum, Marktwettbewerb
+	- Average income, economic growth, market competition
-	- Soziale Sicherheit, Politische Beteiligung, demokratische Regierungsform
+	- Social security, political participation, democratic form of government
-	- Vgl.
-Comparative Welfare States Dataset und Comparative Political Data Set
+	- Cf. Comparative Welfare States Dataset and Comparative Political Data Set
-- Modernisierung fußt grundlgend auf demokratischen Parteienwettbewerb und wirschaftlichen Konkurenzkampf <mark style="background: #FFB86CA6;">(Konkurrenzdemokratie)</mark>
+- Modernization is fundamentally based on democratic party competition and economic competition <mark style="background: #FFB86CA6;">(competitive democracy)</mark>
-	- Erfordert einen funktionierenden Rechtsstaat
+	- Requires a functioning constitutional state
-- Erfordert auch eine konflikthafte Öffentlichkeit die friedlichen <mark style="background: #FFB86CA6;">Meinungspluralismus</mark> lebt
+- Also requires a conflictual public sphere that lives peaceful <mark style="background: #FFB86CA6;">pluralism of opinion</mark>
-- Viel ist die Wohlstandsgesellschaft und der Wohlfahrtsstaat (sowie maximale Einbindung der Bevölkerung in den Arbeitsmarkt)
+- Much is the affluent society and the welfare state (as well as maximum integration of the population into the labor market)

 ## Modernisierung und Religion